asmae1m/Ericsson_Matsecom/README.md

 ## High Level Requirements
 Our solution is able to provide the following features:

-    1. Subscriber Management: The software manages subscribers, including the types of mobile terminals used and the class of subscriptions.
+    **1. Subscriber Management**: The software manages subscribers, including the types of mobile terminals used and the class of subscriptions.

-    2. Charging System: For voice calls and mobile data sessions, the system determines the quantity of data or voice charges and add them to the user account.
+    **2. Charging System**: For voice calls and mobile data sessions, the system determines the quantity of data or voice charges and add them to the user account.
 Data sessions may be rejected when a subscriber has used up all data volume in their tariff.

-    3. Invoice Generation: The solution provides complete details for a relevant invoice, summarizing the voice calls and data charges of the last invoicing period.
+    **3. Invoice Generation**: The solution provides complete details for a relevant invoice, summarizing the voice calls and data charges of the last invoicing period.